More Stuff

 More Stuff is the title of the second full-length studio release by the group Stuff.
 It was released in 1977, a year after their debut, on Warner Bros.
 Records.
 For the recordings, the group teamed up with Charles Kipps and Van McCoy, who by then had a disco hit with "The Hustle".
-The band also covers the Stevie Wonder song "As", which appeared on his Songs in the Key of Life disc from the same year.
-More Stuff, like its predecessor, attained gold status in the U.S.
+The band also covers the Stevie Wonder song "As", which appeared on his Songs in the Key of Life disc from 1976.

+At the 20th annual Grammy Awards, More Stuff was nominated for Best R&B Instrumental Performance.